 Here’s a general overview of detection windows for common substances in saliva:

 - Amphetamines: Amphetamines are usually detectable for about two days after ingestion, while methamphetamines may be detected for up to three days, though extended detection times (up to 8 days) have been reported in some cases.
+In some extreme cases, methamphetamines can be detected for up to 10 days.

-- Barbiturates: Barbiturates can be detected in saliva within 15 minutes of ingestion and may remain detectable for up to 52 hours.
+- Barbiturates: Barbiturates can be detected in saliva within 15 minutes of ingestion and may remain detectable for up to 5 days.

 Preparing for a Mouth Swab Drug Test

-Proper preparation can help ensure accurate results:
+Proper preparation can help ensure results that are as accurate as possible:

 - Stay Hydrated: Drink plenty of water before the test to avoid a dry mouth, which can affect sample collection.